mb720/sparse/readme.md

       second line in second block

 ### Intermediate
-If you don't know how the start and the end of a block looks (because it varies, for example) you can define __predicates__ to match the start and the end of a block.
+If the starts and the ends of your blocks vary you can define __predicates__ to match them.

 Let's change our example file a bit, to make parsing slightly more challenging: